Designer Profile: Talent, Determination and the Love of a Mother

-For months I have been planning to interview our designer, Celeste (who also happens to be my gorgeous mother).
+For months I have been planning to interview our designer, Celeste (who also happens to be my gorgeous mother) for a proper designer profile.
 I anticipated hearing about fabrics, colours and seasons... but instead, discovered a story about talent, determination, respect, loyalty and love.

 Celeste's design career actually started in 1956, when at 5 years old, she sketched her first bride.
 At 6, she was given a Singer Sewing Machine, which she promptly used to sew clothes for her dolls.
 And at only 16, she was commissioned by a bride to design and create her Wedding Gown.

 But when did she know?
 Celeste credits Murray Phillips, an art teacher at Newtown High School.
 At 15, she took her first required Art Class creating a sculpture from a bar of soap.
 Recognizing Celeste’s artistic and creative ability along with her love of sewing, Mr. Murray encouraged her to pursue her passions.

 Celeste graduated from Manhattan’s High School of Fashion Industries completing 4 years of technical studies in 2 years.
 Upon graduation in 1969, she was accepted to the famed Parson’s School of Design in New York with a full scholarship.

 With access to the family archives, I recently discovered her school portfolio... so much of which is still relevant today!

 Celeste was married 2 weeks before graduation, but it didn't help her career.
 In 1973, married women weren't easily hired for fear they would leave to have babies.

 Being in the right place at the right time, she interviewed with Ronnie Gross, CEO of Quote Me Inc. He took a chance on this young designer and hired her as an assistant for this multi-label business.
 Shortly after, the childrenswear designer resigned and Celeste asked for the position… she was promoted and her design career began.